unkyulee/micro-journal/micro-journal-rev-4-revamp/quickstartguide.md

 ### Customizing Key Layout for Keyboard Mode

-In the USB keyboard mode.
-What you type will apear in the screen.
-Depending on the OS and the language configuration of the computer.
-What letter appears on the screen varies.
-For example, when a computer is set with US layout.
-What you will see in the layout configuration and what you see in the screen will be the same.
-But, if your computer is set in Italian language configuration.
-Pressing the key location ";" will type "ò".
-There is no need to change anything on the keyboard.
-You just need to change the computer's OS language configuration.
+When using the Micro Journal Rev.4 in USB keyboard mode, what you type will appear on your computer screen.
+Exactly what appears depends on your operating system's language and keyboard settings.
+For example, if your system is set to a US layout, the keys you press will match what you see in the layout configuration.
+However, switch your system to Italian, and pressing the key where ";" usually lives will type "ò" instead.
+There's no need to reconfigure the keyboard itself in most of the cases.
+Just set your OS language, and you're good to go.

-There are two layers in this keyboard configuration.
-You can press the "LAYER" key in order to reach the hidden layers.
-In the default configuration.
-Number keys becomes F1 ~ F12 keys respectively.
-In order to compensate the missing function keys.
-Also, PAGE_UP key become Print screen.
-You can implement additional missing keys using the hidden layers.
+The keyboard also features two configurable layers.
+By pressing the LAYER key, you can access a hidden layer of functions.
+In the default setup, this allows the number row to double as F1 - F12 keys, filling in for a standard keyboard's missing function keys.
+Other useful remaps include turning PAGE UP into Print Screen, and you can easily assign more hidden functions as needed.

-Other possibilities would be.
-If you are looking to implement a DVORAK layout.
-You can achieve that by rearranging the letters in the corresponding letter location.
+Thinking of using a layout like DVORAK?
+That's possible too.
+Simply remap the letters to their desired positions, and your custom configuration is ready to type.

 ```json